HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 +++
-title = "Adding to a Notion Database from Shortcuts on iOS and iPadOS" description = ""
+title = "Inserting into a Notion Database from Shortcuts on iOS and iPadOS" description = "A short adventure into integrating with Notion's API from Shortcuts on iOS and iPadOS."
 +++

 For about 5 years now, I keep a log of movies I watch in a Notion database, and I wanted to make it a little easier to add an entry.